bearfrieze/litenin/README.md

 # Litenin

 Litenin is a light and shockingly fast feed reader.
+I've [stopped working on it](https://github.com/bearfrieze/litenin/issues/14) and shut down the server.
+Feel free to boot up your own copy.

 ## Motivation